Kevin-CodeCrew/coding_concepts_sprint_5/jwt_and_security.md

 ```

 > *NOTE:* JWT, like any technology isn't hack proof.
 If someone intercepts the token being sent from the client to the server, they still can conceivably decrypt it so DO NOT send super secure info like social security numbers or similar!

+## Passport
+Passport is an authentication middleware used to authenticate requests.
+It allows developers to use different *strategies* for authenticating users, such as using a local database or connecting to single sign-on servers (SSO) through APIs.